First Home Owner Grant

 When you apply for the grant your application must include all owners on title (the applicants).
-All applicants must comply with the eligibility criteria.
+All applicants must comply with the applicant eligibility criteria.

 The applicant(s) must: